If you are considering a breast reconstruction, read all about it here.

-A breast reconstruction is an operation to recreate a breast shape after you have had a mastectomy.
-Your surgeon will use the latissimus dorsi muscle from the side of your back and usually an implant to recreate a breast shape (see figure 1).
+A breast reconstruction is an operation to recreate a breast shape after you have had a mastectomy (removing all your breast).
+Your surgeon will recreate a breast shape using the latissimus dorsi muscle from the side of your back, usually with an implant.

-Are there any alternatives to a breast reconstruction with latissimus dorsi flap?
+Are there alternatives to breast reconstruction with latissimus dorsi flap?

 What does the operation involve?

-The operation is performed under a general anaesthetic and usually takes four to six hours.
-Your surgeon will make an elliptical cut in your back along the natural creases of your skin, and a cut in your breast or in the front of your chest.
-They will move the latissimus dorsi muscle around to the front of your chest and use it to create a breast shape.
+The operation is performed under a general anaesthetic and usually takes 4 to 6 hours.
+Your surgeon will make an elliptical (oval) cut on your back, usually along the natural creases of your skin.
+They will lift the latissimus dorsi muscle along with a small patch of skin that will be used to replace the areola (the darker area around your nipple) and nipple.
+They will keep the blood supply to the muscle, and move it around to the front of your chest to use to create a breast shape.
 If you need an implant, your surgeon will create a pocket under the muscle to place the implant in.

 What complications can happen?

 Like all surgical procedures, there are some levels of risks to consider.
 Some of these can be serious and can even cause death.
 However, you can speak to your doctor about the following general and specific complications that may worry you.

 - Unsightly scarring of your skin